-If a paper application is authorized, OGS will advise the applicant of specific instructions for submitting the application (e.g., original and two hard copies of the application by U.S. mail or express delivery service).
+If a paper application is authorized, OGS will advise the applicant of specific instructions for submitting the application via email.

 E. Review and Selection Process

 1. Review and Selection Process: Applications will be reviewed in three phases a.
 Phase 1 Review